Henry Morton Stanley

 More than a century after his death, Stanley's legacy remains the subject of enduring controversy.
 Although he personally had high regard for many of the native African people who accompanied him on his expeditions, the exaggerated accounts of corporal punishment and brutality in his books fostered a public reputation as a hard-driving, cruel leader, in contrast to the supposedly more humanitarian Livingstone.
-His contemporary image in Britain also suffered from the inaccurate perception that he was American.
+His contemporary image in Britain also suffered from the perception that he was American.
 In the 20th century, his reputation was also seriously damaged by his role in establishing the Congo Free State for King Leopold II.
-Nevertheless, he is recognized for his important contributions to Western knowledge of the geography of Central Africa and for his resolute opposition to the slave trade in East Africa.
+Nevertheless, he is recognised for his important contributions to Western knowledge of the geography of Central Africa and for his resolute opposition to the slave trade in East Africa.

 Early life

 Henry Stanley was born as John Rowlands in Denbigh, Denbighshire, Wales.
 His mother Elizabeth Parry was 18 years old at the time of his birth.
 She abandoned him as a very young baby and cut off all communication.
 Stanley never knew his father, who died within a few weeks of his birth.
 There is some doubt as to his true parentage.
 As his parents were unmarried, his birth certificate describes him as a bastard; he was baptised in the parish of Denbigh on 19 February 1841, the register recording that he had been born on 28 January of that year.
 The entry states that he was the bastard son of John Rowland of Llys Llanrhaidr and Elizabeth Parry of Castle.
-The stigma of illegitimacy weighed heavily upon him all his life.
+The stigma associated with illegitimacy weighed heavily upon him all his life.

 The boy was given his father's surname of Rowlands and brought up by his grandfather Moses Parry, a once-prosperous butcher who was living in reduced circumstances.
-He cared for the boy until he died, when John was five.
-Rowlands stayed with families of cousins and nieces for a short time, but he was eventually sent to the St. Asaph Union Workhouse for the Poor.
+He died when John was five.
+Rowlands then stayed with families of cousins and nieces for a short time, but he was eventually sent to the St Asaph Union Workhouse for the Poor.
 The overcrowding and lack of supervision resulted in his being frequently abused by older boys.
 Historian Robert Aldrich has alleged that the headmaster of the workhouse raped or sexually assaulted Rowlands, and that the older Rowlands was "incontrovertibly bisexual".
-When Rowlands was 10 years old, his mother and two half-siblings stayed for a short while in this workhouse, but he did not recognize them until the headmaster told him who they were.
+When Rowlands was 10 years old, his mother and two half-siblings stayed for a short while in this workhouse, but he did not recognise them until the headmaster told him who they were.